 Now that all pink outlines are removed, you can enjoy the final version of this zeppelin illustration below.
 If you want to go one step further, don't hesitate to draw more versions using different shapes, colors and effects.
 May models were created throughout the years, so you have plenty of opportunities to draw something slightly different.

-The image below contains all steps required to illustrate this cartoon zeppelin properly.
+The image above contains all steps required to illustrate this cartoon zeppelin properly.
 Now that this drawing lesson is completed, feel free to try more cool vehicles from the same series here.
+You can see a small sample below.
 Have fun drawing! :)